sperky7933/github-scraper/README.md

 All scripts made by me through ChatGPT are MIT.
+THe mediawiki ones are GPL and their license is included in the code.
 None of them were actually really made by me, I just got ChatGPT to make them and edited them a bit for them to work.

 The best way to run this script is to run Script.py, then gettitles.py.
 You can put all the titles in a wikimedia's https://tgstation13.org/wiki/Special:Export to make it easier, but to import images you'll need to run script.py.